 Uganda National Roads Authority Visits Griffith Elder

-Posted on: July 9th 2011 • Posted in: Case Studies, Construction and Mining
+Posted on: July 9th 2011 • Posted in: Case Studies, Public Sector, Transport and Logistics

 In June 2011, a delegation from the Uganda National Roads Authority (UNRA) visited the UK for a tour of the Griffith Elder operations.
 The visiting members of UNRA were: Mr Ibrahim Kasiita, Mr Seninde Stephen and Mr Kizito S Henry.
 They were joined by Ms Peace Agnes of Armpass Technical Services Ltd, the Griffith Elder representative in Uganda.
 This visit was a chance for the Ugandan delegates to observe and understand the weighbridges which are currently being used on Ugandan roads, with a view to increasing the number of roadside weighing stations in Uganda.